lisabiermann/TWRAP/README.md

 In case Eigen3 is not found automatically, it has to be linked via `-D Eigen3_DIR=/pathToEigen3/share/eigen3/cmake`.

 ### build
-TensorWrapper is build using cmake.
+TWrap is build using cmake.

     mkdir build && cd build
     cmake (OPTIONS) ..